 As part of this procedure, you may receive phone calls from either VA or TriWest Healthcare Alliance to schedule appointments.
 With this change, we ask that providers allow the Department of Veteran Affairs staff to coordinate the scheduling of appointments prior to receiving the TriWest authorization which will be received from TriWest within five days.
 This is a performance expectation that VA has with TriWest.
 We appreciate providers assisting us with making that possible.

-To help providers better understand the process, TriWest will be adding the appropriate VAMC phone number to all authorization letters so an appropriate VA POC is identifiedif the VAMC is doing the appointing.
-Providers should look closely to the authorization letter to verify the phone number that will identify who is scheduling the Veteran’s appointment.
+To help providers better understand the process, TriWest will be adding the appropriate VAMC phone number to all authorization letters so an appropriate VA POC is identified if the VAMC is doing the appointing.
+Providers should look closely to the authorization letter to verify the phone number that will identify who (TriWest or VAMC) is scheduling the Veteran’s appointment.

 In addition, the list of VAMCs that will be fully or partially scheduling will be included in the Appointing Matrix Tool and the Appointment Scheduling Quick Reference Guide.
 Please be aware that the list is subject to change, and the authorization should be used for final determination of who is scheduling.